aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

 <iframe style="width: 100%; height: 400px; border: 0;" loading="lazy" src="https://gist.dumber.app/?gist=7dbffc2a9961d5f4de1b9669abc8a7c7&open=src%2Fmy-app.ts&open=src%2Fmy-app.html&open=src%2Fmain.ts"></iframe>

+> Have you noticed that the same rule implementation is "alias"ed for multiple validation rules?
+You will get know another aspect of aliasing rules in the [customizing validation messages](validating-data.md#customizing-rules) section.

 **Custom rules**

 There are two ways custom rules can be defined.